DaniBellido/DaniBellido/README.md

 As a second year student, I am looking for the opportunity to start in the industry working for a company (internship year) in order to expand my knowledge and be able to bring the best of myself to the business.

-I am a curious person and very passionate about learning and I am always looking forward to developing my skills.
+I am a curious and ambitious person, very passionate about learning and I am always looking forward to developing my skills.
 I am interested in Computer Graphics, Artificial Intelligence in videogames, modeling and animation, and I am an enthusiast of the C++ programming language.

+<h3 align="center"> My Goals 🦾</h3>

+My next goals are to further develop my skills as a Graphics Computer programmer in OpenGL and get started with other APIs like Vulkan and DirectX.
+Enhance my knowledge of CGI through modeling and animation with Maya and Blender.
+Continue creating projects with engines like Unity and Unreal5.
+As a personal challenge, I want to develop my own basic graphics engine.

 <h1 align="center">My Projects 👨‍💻 </h1>

-<h3 align="center"> Indoor Scene in OpenGL </h3>
+<h3 align="center"> ⭐️ Indoor Scene in OpenGL </h3>

 This project is a coursework done for the "3D Computer Programming and Artificial Intelligence" module at Kingston University London.
 The core implementations of this project are the different types of lighting such as ambient light, directional diffuse light, and fragmented animated spotlight with dimming.
 It also includes basic texture techniques.
 Graded 85/100